tryton/trytond/doc/topics/views/index.rst

 Tree view is used to display records inside a list or a tree.

+It is a tree if there is a `field_childs` defined and this tree will have drag and drop activated if the `field_childs` and the `parent field` are defined in the view.

 The columns of the view are put on the screen from left to right.